piotrSobie/conference-backend/README.md

 # conference-backend
-Backend for it conference written with Spring Boot Java version: 11
+Backend for it conference written with Spring Boot
+Java version: 11
 Created with: Maven
 IDE used: VScode
 Used database: In-memory H2

 Example requests:
-- show all registreted in the system
+- show all registreted users in the system
   - GET localhost:8080/api/user/
 - add new user
   - POST localhost:8080/api/user/